Luminati-nerd-stuff/PSO-RayTracing/README.md

   *  `RTGlobalIllumination@qUINT_rtgi.fx `
               ->>>> (THE Ray Tracing shader.
 More on this below.)

 The qUINT ones can be retrieved from https://github.com/martymcmodding/qUINT/tree/master/Shaders if you missed them when you install reshade.
-The have everything above except:
+Update: I have included all the shaders except the following one here: https://github.com/Luminati-nerd-stuff/PSO-RayTracing-v1.0/blob/main/reshade-shaders.zip

 **RTGI (RTGlobalIllumination)**

 You may have noticed all shaders except DisplayDepth are named "qUINT_", including the RTGlobalIllumination (or RTGI) shader.
-Right now, this shader is going to set to back $5.
+Right now, this shader is going to set you back $5.
 One time, or if you want beta updates and other cool shaders from the same dev... here's the Patreon: https://www.patreon.com/mcflypg
 I am no relation.
 But there's a Discord for people playing with using this RTGI shader in all kinds of games and sharing their results.
 Strong recommend.